 Each month’s social meet-up will usually be published on our Facebook page and on our website.

 Club Bus Trip

 Each year, we charter a private bus and take a trip to visit one or more breweries in the region.
 We typically schedule this event in March.
-In past years, we have traveled to brewpubs in Columbus, Omaha, and Kearney, NE, Lawrence, KS, Des Moines, IA, and Kansas City, MO.
+In past years, we have traveled to brewpubs in Columbus, Omaha, and Kearney, Lawrence, Kansas; Des Moines, Iowa; and Kansas City, Missouri.
 Some of these trips have been joint ventures with the OmaHops Brew club.
-The trips are terrific fun, and very educational and interesting.
-We’ve gotten special behind-the-scenes tours, valuable brewing advice from some really big names in craft brewing, and more.
+The trips are terrific fun, and educational and interesting.
+We’ve received special behind-the-scenes tours, valuable brewing advice from some big names in craft brewing, and more.
 Some members claim to still have recurring dreams of the amazing hops freezer at Boulevard Brewing Co. in Kansas City.

 We host a club picnic every year.
 Spouses, siblings, and member’s friends are welcome.
 We typically schedule the picnic to take place in August or September, and the location alternates between members’ houses.
 The club supplies the meat and everyone brings a covered dish or side — and their homebrew, of course!

-The club picnic is also home to the annual Lincoln Lagers Mead Contest — and we conscript our wives, girlfriends, and ladies within our club to lend their excellent palates to serve in the role of Mead Judge.
-These Lady Lager judges are very discerning each year, and are determined to select the Best Mead they possibly can!
-It’s rare that there’s any mead left on the table, once they’re done judging the entries.
-Winner simply receives bragging rights, and the satisfaction that your mead must’ve been really good.
+The club picnic is also home to the annual Lincoln Lagers Mead Contest — and we conscript our wives, girlfriends, and ladies within our club to lend their excellent palates to serve in the role of mead judge.
+These Lady Lager judges are discerning each year and are determined to select the best mead they possibly can!
+It’s rare that there’s any mead left on the table once they’re done judging the entries.
+Winner simply receives bragging rights and the satisfaction that your mead must’ve been really good.

 The Big Brew